Important Information

 Scoring at the Race

-If you’re unable to finish a race, but made it to the first check, be sure to turn in your scorecard to a club member BEFORE you leave the event.
-You could still receive points.
+If a racer is unable to finish a race, but made it to the first check, they should to turn in the scorecard to a club member BEFORE they leave the event.
+They could still receive points.

 Points & Advancement